Gamepad Sony DualSense

 Stick Bitness measures the precision of the joystick’s analog input, similar to bit depth in audio.
 Higher bitness means more distinct positions the stick can register, leading to smoother and more accurate control.
 Lower bitness can result in 'stepping' or less fluid movement, especially noticeable in slow, precise actions like aiming.

-The Sony DualSense has a Stick Bitness of 8.0 bits on both sticks.
-Lower bitness may cause noticeable stepping in precision-focused titles.
+The Sony DualSense has 8.0 bits on both sticks.

 For comparison, many budget gamepads have around 8 bits, while premium ones often exceed 10 bits for superior accuracy.